I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage

 - Julio Franco (5)

 - Jhonny Peralta (5)

 Do the Indians Have Any Shortstops in the Hall of Fame?

 The Indians have two shortstops inducted into the Baseball Hall of Fame while another remains on the ballot.
 Lou Boudreau (1970) and Joe Sewell (1977) have been enshrined, while Omar Vizquel has appeared on the ballot for four years.
 His highest vote percentage came in 2020 at 52.6%, which is well short of the 75% needed for induction.
 Overall, there are 26 shortstops in the Hall of Fame.

 Who is the Current Shortstop for the Indians?

-There is currently an open competition for the Indians starting shortstop role.
 Andres Gimenez and Amed Rosario—both acquired from the Mets in the Francisco Lindor trade—have split time as the Indians' starting shortstop in 2021.

 How Many Years Has Cleveland Made the Postseason?

 The Indians have made the postseason 15 times and won two World Series championships (1920 and ‘48).
 Primary shortstops for each postseason are: